Kong/kongponents/docs/components/dropdown.md

 ### triggerText

 The text for the dropdown trigger button.
-Trigger element can also be [slotted in](#default) should you need to make it something custom.
+The trigger content can also be [slotted in](#default) should you desire a custom UI.

 ### items